DESIGN FOR ASSMEMBLY

 Besides providing real-time accurate cost estimates, DFM Concurrent Costing serves as the focal point of communication between designers and manufacturers.
 DFM identifies the major cost drivers for each manufacturing process so that both manufacturing and design can ask the essential cost related questions at the most relevant time.
 This results in a faster product development process because there are fewer problems to address during the latter stages of development.
 With Product Costing, product development becomes a more focused and educated effort than previously.

-Supplier Costing is a cost management strategy for reducing the price paid for a part.
+Should Cost Analysis is a cost management strategy for reducing the price paid for a part.
 Quite frequently, management will establish cost reduction goals and demand sufficient price reductions from the supplier.
 These arbitrary price reductions can leave profit on the table because they are not based on a thorough understanding of the true manufacturing costs involved.
 They can also weaken the supply chain and risk putting price competitive suppliers out of business.
 A much more fruitful approach is to compare supplier price quotes against an independent estimate of the true manufacturing cost.
 The discussions that take place after this comparison is made should have the objective of understanding any differences.

 The important difference between price and cost information